-The overall aim of the programme is to train postgraduate students so they are able to play a significant role in the development of approaches and application of knowledge to communicate and bring about transformative change in sustainability and adaption to global environmental issues.
-By their very nature global environmental issues are complex, and require a holistic awareness of scientific, social, cultural and economic concepts, issues, and theories.
+The overall aim of the programme is to train postgraduate students so they are able to play a significant role in the development of approaches to the study and application of knowledge in Sustainability and Ecology; in particular to the management of land and natural resources within the context of wider sustainability and adaption to global environmental issues.
+By their very nature these global environmental issues are complex, and require a holistic awareness of scientific, social, cultural and economic concepts, issues, and theories.
 Therefore, an interdisciplinary approach is taken throughout the programme and is implicit in the programme aims and learning outcomes.
 This programme will offer appropriate support to students, so they can continue to build their knowledge, understanding and skills to become independent learners for the future.
-The specific aims of the programme are: • To critically reflect upon the consequences, seriousness, and urgency of environmental and climatic change with respect to how these multidisciplinary factors influence sustainability thinking and approaches to adaptation • To hone the ability to identify and appraise the complex influences that technical, political, legal, social, cultural and psychological factors have on the human / nature interface. • To develop technical evaluation skills to become systematic, logically iterative and imaginative, in order to make sound judgements within the limits of uncertainty and incomplete data, and communicate evidence and conclusions clearly to specialist and nonspecialist audiences; • To develop critical, practical and analytical problem-based learning and transferable skills to in order to make informed decisions to transform behaviour at a variety of organisational levels and bring about sustainable change; • To enable students to extend their capacity for independent study and to make an original contribution to research within the fields of Sustainability and Behavioural Change. • To develop the self-confidence and ability to act on, initiative, and to prepare for the rigours and demands of employment or further postgraduate study in areas related to sociology, communications, or sustainability. • Provide students with a well-developed academic base for further learning /research/ personal and professional development and employment within the fields of sustainability and/or behavioural change. • To develop transferable skills including written and verbal communication, IT, problem-solving, teamwork and time management skills, to prepare the students for leadership in the workplace.
+The specific aims of the programme are: • To critically reflect upon the consequences, seriousness, and urgency of environmental and climatic change with respect to how these multidisciplinary factors influence the assessment, conservation and management of ecological systems • To hone the ability to identify and appraise the complex influences that technical, political, legal, social, cultural and non-cultural factors have on the provision, supply, demand and use of biodiversity and natural resources; • To develop critical, practical and analytical problem-based learning and transferable skills to in order to make informed decisions in the fields of sustainability and ecology • To enable students to extend their capacity for independent study and to make an original contribution to research within the fields of sustainability and ecology; e.g., biodiversity ecosystem services, restoration ecology, ecological assessment, or the social, political or economic contexts of managing land sustainably. • To develop the self-confidence and ability to act on initiative, to prepare for the rigours and demands of employment or further professional development or postgraduate study in areas related to ecology, environmental management, or sustainability. • Provide students with a well-developed academic base for further learning /research/ personal and professional development and employment within the fields of ecology and sustainability. • To develop transferable skills including written and verbal communication, IT, problem-solving, teamwork and time management skills, to prepare the students for leadership in the workplace.